komiamiko/komiamiko.github.io/_posts/2020-06-07-turmite-arena.markdown

 > "Turmite Arena" refers to the application in [the section titled "Turmite Arena app"](#app-section).
 > All outputs of Turmite Arena, including the displayed grid, are dedicated to the public domain under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).
+> Where the output of Turmite Arena is not separable from the part of the program from which it originates, that part of the program is also released under CC0 1.0.

-Meanwhile, the program itself is licensed under an MIT license, the same as the rest of the site.
+Meanwhile, the program itself (the parts that are separable from the output anyway) is licensed under an MIT license, the same as the rest of the site.

 </div>